DreamWeave-MP/S3ctors-S3cret-St4sh/t4rg3t5/README.md

 ## For Modders

+### Events

+Target locking always happens by way of sending an event.
+If you wish to modify this behavior somehow, you may create an eventHandler for the `S3TargetLockOnto` event.
+This will allow you to prevent target locking in some circumstances, change the target, do some specific behavior when a target is locked, etc. In the eventData is *only* the targeted actor, which is nil if the target lock has been broken for any reason.

 ### Making New Icons

 Making new Icons for T4rg3t5 is dead simple.
 The recommended way is to use GIMP, but any image editor should be able to handle this task.